24

 Appointed Officials do not have rights to the corrective action, adverse action, problem solving, or grievance procedures provided for in the Larimer County Human Resources Policy and Procedure 331.8 (reference A).

-2. If there is an anticipated or probable limit to the length of a specific Appointed Official’s appointment, then such limit is noted in Appendix A of this Policy and Procedure, in Colorado Revised Statutes, or elsewhere in writing.
+2. If there is an anticipated or probable limit to the length of a specific Appointed Official’s appointment, then such limit is noted in enclosure 5 of this Policy and Procedure, in Colorado Revised Statutes, or elsewhere in writing.

-3. All Appointed Officials must sign an offer letter acknowledging their Appointed status.
+3. All Appointed Officials must sign an offer letter acknowledging their Appointed status (enclosure 4).

-4. If an Appointed Official accepts a position as a Regular or Limited Term employee, the employee must sign a Change to Regular or Limited Term Status form - LCHR-39.
+4. If an Appointed Official accepts a position as a Regular or Limited Term employee, the employee must sign a Change to Regular or Limited Term Status form (enclosure 3).

 C. REGULAR EMPLOYEES are hired and employed for an undetermined period of time.
 They may work full or part time.
 These employees are eligible for all benefit coverages and all forms of paid leave, except as specifically exempted (reference the Benefits Policy, reference L).